josephsl/addonUpdater/readme.md

 * Not all add-ons come with development releases.
 If you are not getting updates after choosing to install development versions of an add-on, switch to stable channel for affected add-ons.
 * On some systems (particularly computers joined to a corporate domain), add-on update check functionality may not work properly, therefore add-on updates must be downloaded manually.

+## Version 22.07

+* URL's used by the add-on are now constants hosted inside a new module (contributed by Luke Davis).
+* Add-on download progress dialog is now centered on screen.

 ## Version 22.03

 * Improved security by not loading the add-on when NVDA is running in secure mode.